raymon-roos/find-the-squares/README.md

 rectangle.
 You can uncomment the line `printGrid($sizeMap)` to see what it looks like.

 This information is tracked in order to only print out the largest surrounding rectangles.
-For this `isOutermostRectangle()` is used, which contains a neat bit of boolean algebra.
+For this `isOutermostRectangle()` is used, which contains a neat bit of boolean logic.
 `$biggerThenPrevious` at every point is only ever true or false.
-Additional comparisons are only added (note the `&&`), if a previous position in the `$sizeMap` exists to compare against.
+Additional comparisons are only added if a previous position in the `$sizeMap` exists to compare against.
 I really wish there was a prettier way to guard against out-of-bound array offsets, but the null-coalescing operator (`??`) doesn't work for nested array offsets…

 `$sizeMap` is filled with sizes _by looking ahead_, so the top-left point of a rectangle will always have the largest size value.
 We can identify the outermost rectangle then, by